rackerlabs/docs-offerings/docs/api-reference/methods/get-volume-grid.rst

      - The code for the offering.
    * - volumeGrid.\ *volumeTiers*
      - Complex type
-     - An info block containing details about volume tiers.
+     - An info block that contains details about volume tiers.
    * - volumeGrid.\ volumeTiers.\ *volumeTier*
      - Complex type
-     - An info block containing details about a volume tier.
+     - An info block that contains details about a volume tier.
    * - volumeGrid.\ volumeTiers.\ volumeTier.\ *minAmount*
      - String
      - The minimum amount of the discount.